European Corporate Roundup for Thursday

-Iran's Bank Markazi is in focus Thursday after filing a complaint against Deutsche Boerse AG's subsidiary Clearstream, seeking restitution of assets worth about $4.9 billion.
+In focus Thursday is a complaint filed by Iran's Bank Markazi against Deutsche Boerse AG subsidiary Clearstream, seeking restitution of assets worth about $4.9 billion.

 Continue Reading Below